Timmtet/Timmtet_Portfolio/README.md

 The aim of the project is to investigate and write a blog post on the factors that positive and negatively affects revenue generation from movie production.
 Hence, the following questions were considered:

 a.
-What is the association between movies with tagline and revenue/adjusted revenue(renvenue_adj)
+What is the association between movies with tagline and revenue/adjusted revenue(renvenue_adj)?

 b.
 What decade are the most popular movies released; how much revenue was recorded that year?